-Teachers: Mrs. Gay B. Staton, grades 4 to 6; and Enrollment 80.
-Roberta Sandifur, grades 1 to 3.
+Enrollment 80.
+Teachers: Mrs. Gay B. Staton, grades 4 to 6; and Roberta Sandifur, grades 1 to 3.

-This school was a three room school until the seventh and eight grades were transported to South Williamson Grade School leaving one room empty.
+This school was a three room school until the seventh and eighth grades were transported to South Williamson Grade School leaving one room empty.
 This room has been made into a lunchroom.
-The school ground is sloping and the children have very little space in which to play. ray, d is this well oack food compart ombuy and ight one nool lay.
+The school ground in the school ground is the school ground in the school ground is sloping and the children have very little space in which to play.